 Good nutrition and care give you a happier and healthier horse.

-Both farms have regular visits from the farrier, at least monthly and usually semi-monthly.
+Both farms have regular visits from the farrier.
 If you prefer, your farrier may come for your horse.
 All horses must be wormed, vaccinated and maintain a negative Coggins Test.
 This is for the protection of your horse and your pocketbook.
 Preventive Care is much cheaper than treatment.
 We prefer to keep all basic vaccinations on the same schedule but worming must be kept on the same schedule for the herd.
 It is waste of money to administer dewormer to your horse when another person has not maintained their horse's deworming schedule and is in the herd reinfesting your horse or our horses.
 To maintain this group schedule properly, Sundance Manor will purchase and administer the necessary wormer at each owners expense.
 Scheduling of the vet may be done through Sundance Manor at the owners expense to take advantage of any multi client discounts the vet may give on the farm call or vaccinations.

-Our lesson and training programs are convenient to many major roads such as I-81, US-11, US-220, US-221, US-311, and especially US-460.
+Our programs are convenient to many major roads such as I-81, US-11, US-220, US-221, US-311, and especially US-460.
 You can find fancier facilities, but look closely at the condition of their horses of all ages from birth on and you will find that their care is not slighted.
 Even the equine geriatric semi retirees, ages 60+, 38, 36, 35, 34,33,32,31,30,29, etc., were, when God called them, and are in excellent shape for their age.
 Some are still working lessons.